SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-10-republicans-vs-herd-immunity.md

 2.5 &ndash; 4. <sup id="fn3a">[[3]](#fn3)</sup> <sup id="fn4a">[[4]](#fn4)</sup>
 The B.1.1.7 and B.1.351 variants might be quite a bit higher, so the upper end of that range is the thing we have to shoot for.
-That means we need 100% * (1 - 1/4) = 75% of the population vaccinated to get to herd immunity.
+That means we need 100% * (1 - 1/4) = 75% of the population vaccinated to get to herd immunity.  (_At least._  New variants may be more virulent, i.e., have a higher value of $R_0$.)

 So&hellip; we have 25% or less slack in the population who can resist the vaccine and not mess it up for the rest of us.
-Having 17% of the population being vaccine resisting Republicans isn't _immediately_ fatal.
-But _only if we get near-perfect vaccination acceptance everywhere else, and the new variants aren't even more virulent._  They're burning up the margin of safety in the name of&hellip; knuckleheadery?!
+Having 17% of the population being vaccine resisting Republicans isn't immediately fatal&hellip; _only if we get near-perfect vaccine acceptance everywhere else, and the new variants aren't even more virulent._  They're burning up the margin of safety in the name of&hellip; knuckleheadery?!